North-Sea-Transition-Authority/offshore-safety-directive/README.md

 | OSD_ANALYTICS_ENERGY_PORTAL_IDENTIFIER     | The google analytics tag used for all apps                                                                                  |
 | OSD_ANALYTICS_SERVICE_IDENTIFIER           | The service specific google analytics tag                                                                                   |

+### Energy Portal accounts service integration

+In order to integrate with the Energy Portal accounts service as the IDP you need to include the `use-epas` profile.
+If running Energy Portal accounts service locally add the `use-epas-development` profile as well.

+For deployed environments we require the following environment variables to be set
+- EPAS_SAML_ENTITY_ID
+- EPAS_SAML_LOGIN_URL
+- EPAS_LOGOUT_REQUEST_URL
+- EPAS_SAML_BASE_URL (e.g. https://nsta.itportal.dev.fivium.co.uk)

 ### Logging

 OSD can log in either JSON or text mode.